Sports Coaching BSc (Hons)

 UCAS code: C610

 Want to work in sports performance or community sports coaching?
 Our sports coaching degree will help you do exactly that.
-This practical course will teach you all you need to know to succeed and provide plenty of hands-on work experience.
+Underpinned by theory and research, this practical course will teach you all you need to know to succeed and provide plenty of hands-on work experience.

 Overview

 For your assessments and research projects, you’ll be able to choose an area that interests you most.
-Specialise in areas such as sports coaching in education, coaching with children, young people and adults, and coaching community and performance sport.
-You’ll combine your academic studies with work experience, so you get plenty of hands-on expertise.
+Improve your knowledge and understanding across a wide array of topics relevant to coaching, including sports coaching in education, coaching with children, young people and adults, and coaching community and performance-based sport.
+You’ll combine your academic studies with various practical opportunities and work experience, allowing you get plenty of hands-on expertise.

-The Department of Sport and Physical Activity has brilliant facilities, with a number of specialist laboratories and a sports therapy clinic.
-We also have football, rugby and hockey pitches, tennis courts, athletics track and field, swimming pool, a fitness suite, as well as strength and conditioning within the laboratories.
-You also have use of the performance analysis laboratory and the indoor sports halls and gymnasiums to help you prepare for your chosen career.
+The Department of Sport and Physical Activity has brilliant facilities, with a number of specialist laboratories and bespoke practical teaching spaces.
+This includes use of the performance analysis laboratory, industry-specific technology as well as the indoor sports halls and gymnasiums to help you to develop, harness and prepare your skills for your chosen career.
+We also have football, rugby and hockey pitches, athletics track and field, a swimming pool, a fitness suite, as well as strength and conditioning facilities.

 Course features